andrew-edwards/fitting-size-spectra/codeBinStructure/readMeBinStructure.txt

 Figure numbers are those from version ssmPart2-2018-04-13.pdf, which hopefully shouldn't change before submission.
 So numbers may need changing here at some point.
-I'm taking my original Sweave files and just extracting the necessary R code to reproduce each figure (let me know if you would like the original Sweave files, which automates some text also).
+I'm taking my original Sweave files and just extracting the necessary code to reproduce each figure (let me know if you would like the original Sweave files, which automates some text also).